jimmfan/cookiecutter-action/README.md

 Before you use this action, you'll need the following in your repository:
 - A GitHub repository where you intend to use this action.
 - The inputs list below.
-- JSON file with the cookiecutter template variables

 ## Inputs